{targets} and {tarchetypes} make it straightforward to include individual

 preview = FALSE

-the main directory of the book
+)the main directory of the book

 character vector with input files, in case you do not want to render them all (the default)

 The output directory.
-If NULL
+If NULL, a field named

-in the configuration file _bookdown.yml
+output_dir in the configuration file _bookdown.yml will be

 used (possibly not specified, either, in which case a directory name

-will be used).
+_book will be used).

 as in bookdown::render_book